 - Peatlands are ecosystems with a peat soil.
-Peat consists of dead, partially decomposed plant remains that have accumulated in situ under waterlogged and often acidic conditions.
-Peatlands cover over 400 million hectares worldwide and occur from the high mountains to the sea, and from the Arctic to the tropics. - 2.
-Many habitats may have a peat soil, but are not always recognized as "peatlands".
-Examples include polygonal tundra, salt marshes and mangroves, paludified forests and cloud forests, high-mountain paramos, and dambos.
+Peat consists of at least 30% dead, partially decomposed plant remains that have accumulated in situ under waterlogged and often acidic conditions.
+Peatlands cover over 400 million hectares worldwide and occur from the high mountains to the sea, and from high to low latitudes. - 2.
+Commonly, many habitats with peat soil are not recognized as "peatlands" even if their peat layer is thick enough.
+However, some peatland examples include polygonal tundra, salt marshes and mangroves, paludified forests and cloud forests, high-mountain paramos, and dambos and vleis.
 Peat may be formed by various kinds of vegetation: a) bryophytes, mainly Sphagnum mosses and associated herbaceous and dwarf shrub species; b) herbaceous plants such as sedges and grasses; and c) trees such as in alder Alnus spp. forests in the temperate zone and in peat swamp forests in the tropics.

-Ecological functions, ecosystem services, and societal values
+Ecological functions, ecosystem services/benefits, and societal values

 - 3. Two main types of peatland are distinguished: bogs, which are rainwater fed and therefore acid and nutrient poor, and fens, which are additionally groundwater fed and thus generally less acid and more nutrient rich than bogs.
-In this guidance the term "peatland" includes both peatland with active peat accumulation ("mire"), and peatland that is no longer forming peat [and has no peat forming vegetation] and is degrading naturally or as a result of human intervention.
+In this guidance the term "peatland" includes both peatland with active peat accumulation ("mire"), and peatland that is no longer forming peat and may have lost peat forming vegetation and is degrading naturally or as a result of human intervention.
 Whereas the presence of peat is the defining characteristic of a peatland, vegetation and hydrology are key defining aspects of the peatland type. - 4.
-Peatlands are important for the ecosystem services they contribute to human well-being.
-The Common International Classification for Ecosystem Services (CICES)1 distinguishes three main categories of ecosystem services relevant for peatlands to be reported in the Ramsar Information Sheet. - a.
-Provisioning and supporting services: for example, materials and energy, such as biodiversity, wild foods, drinking water and non-fossil and renewable biomass-based energy resources, as well as commercial development for food production. - b.
-Regulating services: these relate to the maintenance of environmental conditions, such as climate regulation through carbon storage and sequestration, water regulation, maintenance of water quality through removal of pollutants and nutrients, prevention of saline water intrusion, and protection from disasters.
+Peatlands are important for the ecosystem functions and services they contribute to human well-being and to nature.
+The Common International Classification for Ecosystem Services (CICES)1, accepted by most Parties as being one relevant non-exclusive source for peatland evaluation for the reporting in the Ramsar Information Sheet, distinguishes three main categories of ecosystem services. - a.
+Provisioning and supporting functions and services: for example, materials and energy, such as biodiversity, wild foods, drinking water and non-fossil and renewable biomass-based energy resources, as well as commercial development for food production. - b.
+Regulating functions and services: these relate to the maintenance of ecological conditions, such as climate regulation through carbon storage and sequestration, water regulation,